 After the first semester all students must apply to the courses they wish to study the upcoming semesters within the programme.
 The application is done via antagning.se (the Swedish version of universityadmissions.se).
-The courses given in the spring autumn 2022 are open for applications from 15 March to 19 April 2022.
+The courses given in the upcoming autumn semester for students already enrolled on the programme are open for applications from 15 March to 17 April 2023.

 To apply for admission to courses within the programme at antagning.se select Log in at the top of the page.
 In the Log-in window, under ‟Are you already a student?”, select Lund University in the drop-down menu, then click on Go to student portal.
 You will need your student account and your password.